Skip to content

 How Much VRAM Do You Need to Run an LLM Locally?

-Running an open model locally — with Ollama, LM Studio, llama.cpp or vLLM — comes down to one nervous question: will it fit on my GPU?
+Running an open model locally, with Ollama, LM Studio, llama.cpp or vLLM, comes down to one question: will it fit on my GPU?
 Get it right and the model runs fast, entirely on the card.
 Get it wrong and it either refuses to load or spills into system RAM and crawls.

-The good news is that VRAM use is mostly predictable from a few numbers.
-Here's where the memory actually goes, what quantization saves you, and a rough sizing table.
+VRAM use is mostly predictable from a few numbers, which is what makes this answerable rather than trial and error.
+Here is where the memory actually goes, what quantization saves you, and a rough sizing table.
 Plug your own model into the LLM GPU Memory (VRAM) Calculator for an exact estimate.

 The three things that eat VRAM

-When you load a model for inference, your card's memory is spent on three things:
+When you load a model for inference, the card's memory goes to three things:

 1. Model weights.
-The parameters themselves — by far the biggest chunk for short prompts.
+The parameters themselves, and by far the biggest chunk for short prompts.
 Size depends on the parameter count and the precision (more on that below).

 2. The KV cache.
 As the model generates, it caches a key and value vector for every token in the context, on every layer.
-This grows with your context length — a long prompt or a long chat can consume gigabytes here alone.
+This grows with your context length, so a long prompt or a long chat can use gigabytes here on its own.

 3. Overhead.
 Activations, the CUDA context, framework buffers, and fragmentation.
-Budget roughly 1–2 GB on top of everything else.
+Budget roughly 1 to 2 GB on top of everything else.

-Total VRAM ≈ weights + KV cache + overhead.
-The weights are fixed once you pick a model and precision; the KV cache is the part people forget.
+Total VRAM is weights plus KV cache plus overhead.
+The weights are fixed once you pick a model and precision.
+The KV cache is the part people forget.

 Quantization: the size dial